Your Custom Quiz

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is Thoracodorsal nerve bundle.
+The correct answer is Failure to wean from CPB.

 🔍 Key Findings